- Animal encounters

 Day 1 - 2 UK to Harare, Zimbabwe

-After taking Saga’s included door-to-door service to the airport fly to Harare.
+After taking your included VIP door-to-door service to the airport fly to Harare via Addis Ababa.

-Transfer to the locally rated 3-star Pamuzinda Safari Lodge on the banks of the Serui River, in 13,000 acres of pristine bush and savannah, for a two-night stay.
+Transfer to the 3-star Pamuzinda Safari Lodge (3Q) on the banks of the Serui River (61 miles, two hours), in 13,000 acres of pristine bush and savannah, for a two-night stay.

 Relax after your journey or get stuck into the experience of a lifetime with a range of activities, before a complementary ‘Welcome to Africa’ barbecue and traditional dance performance.
 D